tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_10_Becoming_Bendable_by_Design.md

 ## Article 2

-### **SEO-Optimized Title:** The Ancient Roots of Modern Mindfulness: How Philosophers & Sages Knew Perception is Power
+###  The Ancient Roots of Modern Mindfulness: How Philosophers & Sages Knew Perception is Power

 ### **Article Body:**